SFTP Gateway Guide for eCourtDate

 Step 3 - Enable Automatic Uploads

-Turn on Auto-Upload Enabled when ready to transfer files automatically.
+Turn on Auto-Sync Enabled when ready to transfer files automatically.

 How to Connect to a Managed Server